O2theC/CrabChampionSaveManager/README.md

 I think I covered everything about this, put in an issue if there are any questions

 I used auto py to exe to turn the script to an exe, https://pypi.org/project/auto-py-to-exe/, nice and easy to use, I recommend it for small things like this, not sure if it would work for bigger or more complicated projects

+i might have found out some useful tricks ideas to be done use coding tricky to try to package the save game editor with the exe and get that to work get an updater that can auto download and update it self